blitzstudios/sleeper-mini/README.md

 ## Editing the app

+1. We've prepackaged this project with a few starter templates, located [here](https://github.com/blitzstudios/sleeper-mini/tree/main/template/src).
+2. Select a project to start with by editing [app.json](https://github.com/blitzstudios/sleeper-mini/blob/6938294b47fb4f764f9e5e70e8b7d00749f38b4e/template/app.json#L6) and changing the selected sample ID.
+Restart your packager each time you change this value.
-1. All user changes should hook into the main entry file: [App.tsx](https://github.com/blitzstudios/sleeper-mini/blob/main/template/src/App.tsx).
-Feel free to delete or modify components here as necessary, but refrain from modifying any library files or [index.tsx](https://github.com/blitzstudios/sleeper-mini/blob/main/template/index.tsx), as those handle some behind the scenes communication events.
+3. All user changes should hook into the main index.js file of the sample you selected from [these folders](https://github.com/blitzstudios/sleeper-mini/tree/main/template/src).
+Feel free to delete or modify components as necessary, but refrain from modifying any library files or [index.tsx](https://github.com/blitzstudios/sleeper-mini/blob/main/template/index.tsx), as those handle some behind the scenes communication events.
+4. Feel free to edit the top level `package.json` and add new packages to your project.
+Note that these packages either must already exist within Sleeper (if they include native code), or must be entirely comprised of javascript.
+Contact us for an exhaustive list of supported native packages, or request new ones be added.
-2. Some types and components have been provided for use through an included `@sleeperhq/mini-core` package.
+5. Some types and components have been provided for use through an included `@sleeperhq/mini-core` package.
 You can check out the repo [here](https://github.com/blitzstudios/sleeper-mini-core).
-3. Further documentation and API hooks are in development.
+6. Further documentation and API hooks are in development.

 ## Troubleshooting

 ### Auto refresh stops working, or socket-related errors appear in the console.
 Try restarting the phone that Sleeper is running on.
 Also stop and restart the packager for your development app.

-### Adding a new npm package is causing errors.
-Packages with native code cannot be added to mini projects.
-However, you are safe to add pure javascript packages.

 ### How do I submit my mini?
-This is a work in progress.
-More details will be available soon.
+You can run `yarn build-mini` to generate a .zip file containing all of your source code.
+Please contact us and send this file over when you are ready to release.
+In the future, this process will be automated.